hyperledger/firefly/docs/gettingstarted/sandbox.md

 The first tab we will explore is the **MESSAGING** tab.
 This is where we can send broadcasts and private messages.

 ### Middle column: Preview server code and see response
 As you type in the form on the left side of the page, you may notice that the source code in the top middle of the page updates automatically.
 If you were building a backend app, this is an example of code that your app could use to call the FireFly SDK.
-The middle column also contains the button to actually send the request.
+The middle column also contains a `RUN` button to actually send the request.

 ### Right column: Events received on the WebSocket
 On the right-hand side of the page you can see a stream of events being received on a WebSocket connection that the backend has open to FireFly.
 For example, as you make requests to send messages, you can see when the messages are asynchronously confirmed.